- 999999999 Live

 - It is not allowed to give out flyers in or around the festival.

-The best way to get to The Crave Festival is by bike.
-We have free bike-parking in front of the festival entrance.
-Navigate to Marie Jungius or Anna Polakweg entrance of Zuiderpark.
+The easiest way to get to The Crave Festival is by bicycle.
+We have free bicycle sheds in front of our festival entrance.
+Quickest way to enter Zuiderpark is by going through the Soestdijksekade entrance.

 By public transport